Retarded Green's Function from Rotating AdS Black Holes: Emergent CFT$_2$ and Viscosity

 A few remarks are in order.
 First, as expected, the value of $\eta / s$ approaches the bound $\frac{1}{4 \pi}$ in the non-rotating limit $a \to 0$, which has been computed in \cite{Kats:2007mq} for non-rotating AdS$_D$ ($D \geq 3$).
-The viscosity to entropy density ratio, $\eta / s$, decreases from the value $1 / (4 \pi)$ as the black hole angular momentum ($\sim a$) increases, consistent with the result from breaking translational symmetry \cite{Burikham:2016roo}.
+Second, the viscosity to entropy density ratio, $\eta / s$, decreases from the value $1 / (4 \pi)$ as the black hole angular momentum ($\sim a$) increases, consistent with the result from breaking translational symmetry \cite{Burikham:2016roo}.
 For near-extremal AdS$_4$ Kerr black holes, this phenomenon can be understood in terms of the temperature $T$, which also decreases as $a$ increases.
 In Fig.~\ref{fig:Kerr BH eta over s VS T} we indicate how at very small temperatures we find numerically $\eta / s \sim T^2$.
 This result precisely agrees with other approaches to breaking translational symmetry such as those of \cite{Jain:2014vka, Jain:2015txa, Hartnoll:2016tri}, and follows from the scaling properties of the near-extremal, near-horizon geometry \cite{Hartnoll:2016tri}.
 The reason is that when the near-extremal, near-horizon geometry has an emergent IR scaling symmetry, the most relevant scale is the temperature, and consequently following the analysis of entropy production in \cite{Hartnoll:2016tri} we can conclude that the low-temperature behavior is $\eta / s \sim T^2$, which is indeed the case in this paper.